 Figure 2.
 Effects of affiliative centrality on cytokines.
 Effects of multiplex (Multi) grooming closeness (A) and uniplex (Uni) grooming closeness (B) on levels of IL-6 with 95% confidence intervals (Model 1).
 Effects of multiplex grooming closeness (C) and uniplex grooming closeness (D) on levels of TNFα with 95% confidence intervals (Model 1).

 TNF-α.
-Levels of TNF-α were also predicted by network position in both the multiplex and uniplex affiliation networks.
-As with IL-6, lower connectedness (i.e., weighted closeness) in the multiplex grooming network (degree in the uniplex affiliation network were associated with higher levels of TNF- αTable 5: TNF-α Candidate Model Outputs
+There were five candidate models identified; the top four of these included comparisons of multiplex and uniplex grooming centrality and the last included centrality metrics from the grooming and contact sitting networks (see Table 5).
+As with IL-6, lower centrality in the multiplex grooming network (degree or closeness) but higher centrality in the uniplex grooming network (strength or closeness) were consistently associated with higher levels of TNF-α (Table 5, Figure 3C-D).
+In the fifth candidate model, higher eigenvector centrality in the grooming network but lower closeness centrality in the contact sitting network were associated with higher levels of TNF- α.

+Table 5: TNF-α Candidate Model Outputs